13.40 Approval of Adoption Assistance

 9. Examples of calculations:

 1. The child is a LOC three (3) and the PCP daily rate to the family is $33 per day. $33 multiplied (x) by 365 days equals (=) $12,045 per year.
 That amount divided (÷) by 12 months equals (=) $1,003.75, which rounds up to $1,004 per month.
+The family continues to receive the same amount in adoption subsidy because the daily per diem is less than the established DCBS rate.

-2. The child is age seven (7), a LOC two (2), and the PCP rate to the family is $49 per day.
-In this scenario, DCBS staff should utilize the corresponding DCBS rate, which would be $42.40 per day, $15,480 per year, and $1,290 per month.
+2. The child is age seven (7), a LOC two (2), and the PCP rate to the family is $60 per day.
+In this scenario, DCBS staff should utilize the corresponding DCBS rate, which would be $53.42 per day, $19,498 per year, and $1,625 per month.
+The family cannot receive an adoption subsidy that exceeds the established DCBS rate.

-3. The child is age seven (7), a LOC two (2), and the PCP rate to the family is $40 per day.
-In this scenario, the family would continue to receive $40 per day multiplied (x) by 365 days equals (=) $14,600 per year divided (÷) by 12 months equals (=) $1,217 per month.
+3. The child is age seven (7), a LOC one (1), and the PCP rate to the family is $40 per day.
+In this scenario, the family would receive $29.57 per day multiplied (x) by 365 days equals (=) $10,793 per year divided (÷) by 12 months equals (=) $902 per month.
+Because the youth's LOC is one (1) and the youth is seven (7) years old, the family will receive the basic advanced rate.
+The family cannot receive a rate that exceeds the established DCBS rate.

 Revisions